RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       -  For example, if the context requires that the statement be qualified to acknowledge risk.
   - OPINIONS
     - Forrest v Australian Securities and Investments Commission (2012) 247 CLR 486
-      - Forrest told an audience of sophisticated investors that Fortescue Metals Group had a ‘binding contract’ with a Chinese company.
+      - Forrest told an audience of sophisticated investors that Fortescue Metals Group had a 'binding contract' with a Chinese company.
       - Fortescue had not signed a legally binding contract.
-      - Anticipating an ‘opinion’ argument, ASIC argued that Forrest impliedly misrepresented that he had a reasonable ground for making the statement.
+      - Anticipating an 'opinion' argument, ASIC argued that Forrest impliedly misrepresented that he had a reasonable ground for making the statement.
       - It is ultimately unprofitable to attempt to classify the statement according to some taxonomy, no matter whether that taxonomy adopts as its relevant classes fact and opinion, fact and law, or some mixture of these classes.
         - It is necessary instead to examine more closely and identify more precisely what it is that the impugned statements conveyed to their audience.
     - The common law approach may be used, but not necessary.
-      -  Only question: would a reasonable person be misled or deceived by the defendant’s conduct?
+      -  Only question: would a reasonable person be misled or deceived by the defendant's conduct?
   - STATEMENT OF FUTURE MATTER
   - Australian Consumer Law Section 4 – Misleading representations with respect to future matters
     - (1) If: